onlinefinder/onlinefinder/searx/infopage/en/about.md

 - OnlineFinder is a free metasearch engine.

-If you do care about privacy, want to be a conscious user, or otherwise believe in digital freedom, make OnlineFinder your default search engine or run it on your own server!
+If you do care about privacy, want to be a conscious user, or otherwise believe in digital freedom, make OnlineFinder your default search engine.

 ## How do I set it as the default search engine?